ToolJet/ToolJet/docs/versioned_docs/version-3.0.0-LTS/workflows/trigger-using-webhook.md

 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/workflows/trigger-using-webhook/new-wf.png" alt="Create a new workflow" />

 3. Configure your workflow.
-You can refer to [workflow documentation](/docs/workflows/overview) for more information.
+You can refer to the **[workflow overview documentation](/docs/workflows/overview)** to learn how you can configure a workflow.

 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/workflows/trigger-using-webhook/configure-wf.png" alt="Configure workflow" />

-4. In the left panel, locate the Trigger section, which includes the webhooks option.
+4. Navigate to the Triggers section.

 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/workflows/trigger-using-webhook/trigger-section.png" alt="Webhook option on the left panel" />

-5. Click **Webhooks**, by default, the webhook trigger is disabled.
+5. Click on **Webhooks**.
+By default, the webhook trigger is disabled.
 Toggle the switch to **enable** the webhook trigger.
-Refer to [trigger documentation](/docs/workflows/workflow-triggers#webhooks) for more information.
+Refer to the [trigger documentation](/docs/workflows/workflow-triggers#webhooks) for more information.

 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/workflows/trigger-using-webhook/enable-webhook.png" alt="Enable Webhook" />

-6. Add **Parameters** to the workflow by clicking the **+ Add parameter** button within the webhooks option.
+6. Add **Parameters** to the workflow by clicking the **+ Add parameter** button.

 <img style={{marginBottom:'15px'}} className="screenshot-full" src="/img/workflows/trigger-using-webhook/parameters.png" alt="Add parameters to your webhook" />